-In 2021, Grace Bible College awarded 274 need-based scholarships to students, giving away total of $2,092,443 to help students with financial need cover the cost of school.
+In 2022, Grace Bible College awarded 274 need-based scholarships to students, giving away total of $2.1 million to help students with financial need cover the cost of school.

 The net price of college is the actual cost of attending a school for one year.
 Net cost is calculated by subtracting any scholarships, grants or other aid that does not need to be paid back from the total cost.
 Student loans are not part of the calculation, because they need to be repaid.

 Now that we have a sense of the total estimated costs for Grace Bible College students, we can subtract the average financial aid package to find the estimated net cost.
 Net cost can vary depending on a students’ need and the financial aid award received.